Top 12 First Foods for Baby-led Weaning

 Ripe avocado slices are a great starter food for BLW, as it’s soft and high in healthy fats.

 However, it can be slippery!
 So cut thin slices and roll them in infant cereal, ground flax or wheat germ.
 Not only does this add extra iron and fibre, but makes it easier to grasp the avocado without sliding out of your baby’s hand!

 Bananas are a popular first food for baby-led weaning.
 Remember to pair them with an iron-rich food (like meatballs, eggs or the muffins below).
-To serve bananas, you can cut them in thin long strips and coat them in infant cereal, like the avocados above.
+To serve bananas to your baby, you can cut them in thin long strips and coat them in infant cereal, like the avocados above.

 Another neat way to serve bananas is to slice half of the peel off, leaving part of the edible banana sticking out.
 The baby can grasp the peel and gum the banana (which is very soft, so not a big choking hazard).
 Make sure to wash the peel, as your baby may be sucking on it!